material-components/material-components-web/packages/mdc-layout-grid/README.md

 @include mdc-layout-grid-cell(desktop, 4, 16px);
 ```

 `mdc-layout-grid-cell` defines a cell and should be applied to the cell element.
-The mixin takes two parameters:
+The mixin takes three parameters:
 - `$size`: the target platform: `desktop`, `tablet` or `phone`.
 - `$default-span` (optional, default 4): how many columns this cell should span (1 to 12).
 - `$gutter`: the size of the gutter between cells.
 Be sure to use the same value as for the parent grid.